NicKarlovich/oneDNDConversion/classes/fighter.md

 * Now regains one use on short rest

 #### Skills
-* Gains profiency as option for skill at level 1
+* Gains proficiency as option for skill at level 1

 #### Studied Mind
 * New 13th level ability